-Recommendation Recommendation Status Timing equivalents; included demand to 2031 in new park construction (e.g., school board oring participation rates, provide up to 28 additional ball diamonds (unliteding school fields permitted by the City) to satisfy growth requirements and to meet the City-wide target of 108 diamonds.
-These should be provided through tion, improvements at existing parks, or agreements with other diamond providers ds).
-Multi-field development is preferred and design should consider the needs of the preference for full-size lit diamonds.
+Recon nmendation Recommendation Status Timing #25.
+Subject to monitoring participation rates, provide up to 28 additional ball diamonds (unlit equivalents; including school fields permitted by the City) to satisfy growth requirements and demand to 2031 to meet the City-wide target of 108 diamonds.
+These should be provided through new park construction, improvements at existing parks, or agreements with other diamond providers (e.g., school boards).
+Multi-field development is preferred and design should consider the needs of specific age groups, with a preference for full-size lit diamonds.
 2010 ILMP - updated 2019-2031